aarnphm/aarnphm.github.io/content/quotes.md

 ---
 <!-- NOTE: /quotes is pretty special such that each entry `p` will be formatted after render.
 For heading use `h3` -->

-> _An ongoing collection of quotes, advices, and other things I've subscribed to, mostly from people I admire and friends._

 ## On life.

 Throw me some wisdom, and advices?
 I have none. -- Jesse Camacho